 Although landscape architecture can involve landscape design, the latter career focuses on smaller spaces, such as residential property and gardens, and especially on the horticultural aspect of landscaping.
 A landscape designer selects which plants will look and grow best in a given area.

 Some landscape designers are self-employed or work for landscape architects.
 Designers can also work for garden supply stores and nurseries, landscape service companies or design firms.
-Landscape designers in the United States earned a median annual salary of $44,073 with a pay range between $33,507 and $58,641 as of October 2016, according to PayScale.com.
+Landscape designers in the United States earned a median annual salary of $48,212 with a pay range between $36,000 and $62,000 as of September 2019, according to PayScale.com.
 The BLS lists landscape designers under the title of landscape architects.
-Job growth for landscape architects is projected to increase by 5% for the years 2014 to 2024, according to the BLS.
+Job growth for landscape architects is projected to have an average growth for the years 2018 to 2028, according to the BLS.

 A landscape designer must have good knowledge of plants and creative design skills.
 According to the BLS, landscape designers often earn an associate or bachelor's degree.
 Designers can earn degrees in fields such as botany, horticulture or soil science.
 Some colleges offer landscape design as a concentration in a bachelor's degree program in plant sciences, as well as a master's degree in landscape design.